-A fundamental element of the PIJ doctrine is that

-Rockets fired by Palestinian Islamic Jihad from Gaza during the August 2022 escalation violence is the only way to destroy Israel and 'liberate Palestine.'
+A fundamental element of the PIJ doctrine is that violence is the only way to destroy Israel and 'liberate Palestine.'
 The group has been responsible for numerous terror attacks that have killed or injured hundreds of Israelis.
-It has used suicide bombings with deadly effect and remained so committed to that tactic that on December 22nd, 2001, PIJ vowed to continue its campaign despite Hamas's decision to halt suicide bombings inside Israel in response to an alleged crackdown by Yasser Arafat.
-PIJ's representative in Lebanon, Abu Imad Al-Rifai noted, "Our position is to continue.
-We have no other choice.
-We are not willing to compromise."
+It has used suicide bombinas with deadly effect and remained so committed to that tactic that on December 22nd, 2001, PIJ vowed to continue its campaign despite Hamas's decision to halt suicide bombings inside Israel in response to an alleged crackdown by Yasser Arafat.